Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 Q. You say in your foreword (7th edition and earlier): "Corporate managers, though, are warned that this book does not directly address the peculiarities of the "income" tax as it applies to artificial persons."
 Does this mean that "income" means something different for artificial persons than what it means for "natural persons"?

-A. Not at all.
-"Artificial persons" are relevantly viewed by the law in precisely the same fashion as "natural persons", and both are taxed on the same activities, and nothing but the same activities.
 The "disclaimer" language you cite simply reflects the fact that I devote very little of CtC to discussing how state-chartered corporations (or LLCs, etc.) are made to appear to be federal or federally-controlled corporations ("domestic corporations", or "corporations organized under the laws of the United States", etc.).
-(See www.losthorizons.com/tax/faq.htm#StatePrivileges for additional material on this topic.)
+(See this for additional material on this topic.)

 Most employers must withhold social security tax from your wages.
 Certain government employers (some federal, state, and local governments) do not have to withhold social security tax.